By Pat Edwards and Jo-Brew

 More about the books:

-The Folk History” covers how the route for the Pacific Highway was determined through its use by trappers, miners, stage lines, and the railroad.
-Just as important, it will show how each of the settlements along its route were formed and grew into prospering cities, small rural communities, and some that are now considered ghost towns.
+“The Folk History” covers how the route for the Pacific Highway was determined through its use by trappers, miners, stage lines, and the railroad.
+Just as important, it will show how each settlement along its route was formed and grew into prosperous cities, small rural communities, and some that are now considered ghost towns.

 About the Authors: Jo-Brew (1931-2018) is the author of OREGON’S MAIN STREET: U.S. Highway 99 “The Stories” and co-author, with Pat Edwards, of “The Folk History“.”
 In addition, she has written six novels.
-These include Preserving Cleo, Cleo’s Slow Dance, Finding Clarice, What Next Ms. Elliott?
+These include Preserving Cleo, Cleo’s Slow Dance, Finding Clarice, and What Next, Ms. Elliott?
 Marge, Back on Track, Anne Marie’s New Melody, and La Femme, a collection of short stories.
-She decided that she was ready to leave fiction behind, so she embarked on a new road, drawing on her interest in Oregon and its history which led to the publication of the two Highway 99 books.
+She decided that she was ready to leave fiction behind, so she embarked on a new road, drawing on her interest in Oregon and its history, which led to the publication of the two Highway 99 books.

-Author/Editor Pat Edwards
+Author/Editor Pat Edwards.

 Also See: